-Loan consolidations/refinancing before the application deadline are acceptable, provided that the applicant submits Loan Documentation (see Checklist in this Application and Program Guidance) for the consolidated/refinanced loans before the submission of the online application.
+Loan consolidation/refinancing before the application deadline is acceptable, provided that the applicant submits Loan Documentation for the consolidated/refinanced loans before the submission of the online application.
 If the Loan Documentation is not received by the application deadline and the consolidated loan does not appear on the online application, the consolidated/refinanced loan will not be considered for loan repayment.
 If the applicant has consolidated otherwise qualifying educational loans with any other debt or with the loans of another individual, the entire consolidated loan is ineligible.

-Loans that are consolidated/refinanced between the submission of the online application and prior to the date an award is made will not be considered for loan repayment.
+Loans that are consolidated/refinanced after the submission of the online application and prior to the date an award is made will not be considered for loan repayment.